FedTracker: Furnishing Ownership Verification and Traceability for Federated Learning Model

-In the robustness experiments, we evaluate the robustness of the global watermark and local fingerprints against several watermark removal attacks which are introduced in Section \ref{sec:threat}.
+Robustness indicates whether the watermarks and the fingerprints can be removed by the adversaries.
+In the robustness experiments, we evaluate the robustness of the global watermark and local fingerprints against several watermark removal attacks which are introduced in Section~\ref{sec:threat}.
 Given a specific attack method ${\tt att}(\cdot)$, the watermark or fingerprints are considered robust if one of the following two cases is true after the attack: \begin{case} This case refers to that the watermark and fingerprints are not significantly changed by the attack.
 The ownership verification and traceability mechanisms can still work properly.
 It can be defined as Equation (\ref{eq:robustness1}).

-\end{case} \begin{case} This case signifies that the attack has succeeded to remove the watermark and fingerprints.
-However, the functionality of the attacked model drops significantly compared to the primitive model, and is no longer useful for its task.
+\end{case} \begin{case} This case signifies that the attack has succeeded in removing the watermark and fingerprints.
+However, the functionality of the attacked model drops significantly compared to the primitive model and is no longer useful for its task.
 This case also renders an unsuccessful attack.
 Equation (\ref{eq:robustness2}) defines the case formally.

 \end{case}